‘De Morgen’ writes that the current generation of politicians is devoid of vision.

 Het Nieuwsblad writes that at first glance, Thursday’s events seem exceptional.

-However, unfortunately it was a day like all too many others in Belgian politics.
+However, unfortunately it was a day like all too many other in Belgian politics.

 Our politicians would rather blame each other for failings than serve the common good.

 Who still believes in the parties that have failed to govern the country over the past three years?

 Gazet Van Antwerpen writes that it would be wrong to place the blame entirely on the liberal leader Alexander De Croo.